wegfawefgawefg/pecs/README.md

 ```

-Unless your mom was at delta-hcon in 1998, in which case I might be your dad.
+Unless your mom was at $CONVENTION_NAME in 1998, in which case I might be your dad.

 ### 2. Make Your World, and Fill It With Entities